 Approximately 175,000 marriages take place in Texas every year.
-Few will sign a Pre-Nup but many of those couples will wish they had signed one (since 82,000 couples divorce each year).
+Few will sign a prenup, but many of those couples will wish they had signed one (since 82,000 couples get a divorce each year).

-For help drafting a pre- or postnuptial agreement, contact our Texas family lawyers at Walters Gilbreath, PLLC.
-Call (844) 451-1220 today.
+Get help drafting a prenuptial or postnuptial agreement.
+Contact our Texas prenup lawyers at Walters Gilbreath, PLLC online or by calling (844) 451-1220.

 Under Texas law, a premarital agreement is enforceable without consideration if it is signed by both parties.

 Prenuptial agreements are common when one party has substantially more assets than the other one.
 Another reason for drafting a premarital agreement is for a second marriage and the parties want to preserve their assets for their respective children in case the marriage doesn’t work out.

 The parties may agree to anything involving property ownership and distribution, as well as spousal support.
 They cannot agree to any matter that would adversely affect one party’s right to child support.
 A valid agreement cannot contain terms that are illegal or against public policy.